Italy election stalemate worst option for markets

 Italian debt and shares sold off sharply in recent weeks as Berlusconi made big gains in opinion polls.
 However, with his centre-right party lagging the centre-left by 4-5 points in the final polls before a pre-election blackout, markets have largely discounted the return to power of the media tycoon, who has been weakened by a string of sex and financial scandals.

-"I am inclined to think the centre-left and centre will have control, but the marketplace as a whole is reasonably complacent about the risk we do not get that outcome," said Hardeep Dogra, a currency fund manager at Schroders.
+"I am inclined to think the centre-left and centre will have control, but the marketplace as a whole is reasonably complacent about the risk we do not get that outcome," said UBS currency strategist Geoffrey Yu.

 On the surface, markets appear calm just two days before voting.
 Italian stocks had regained half their 4 percent political risk-driven fall by Wednesday, and 10-year bond yields were off their recent highs.